ViictrP/financeapp-backend/README.md

-# FinanceAPP Backend built with NodeJs
+# FinanceAPP backend built with NodeJs

 Backend of the FinanceAPP